The legal principles surrounding property ownership can be complicated and promises made can be binding.

-Mrs Davies has now appealed the decision in a hope to stop her ultimate eviction and sale of the farm.
+Mrs Davies appealed the decision in a hope to stop her ultimate eviction and sale of the farm.
 She was, however, unsuccessful.

-Lord Justice Briggs and Lord Justice Longmore sitting on the appeal have given Mrs Davies until 24 November 2016 to make payment in full.
-Should she fail to do so she will face eviction and the farm will be sold.
+Lord Justice Briggs and Lord Justice Longmore, sitting on the appeal, gave Mrs Davies until 24 November 2016 to make payment in full with the warning that should she fail to do so, she would face eviction and the farm would be sold.

 It is always important to seek independent specialist legal advice when seeking to establish property ownership.
-Should you find yourself faced with such a query or dispute, our Residential Property and Dispute Resolution team teams are on hand to assist you.
+Should you find yourself faced with such a query or dispute, our specialist Property and Dispute Resolution Teams are on hand to assist you.